Benefits of Turmeric: Anti-inflammatory and antioxidant? – La Boite à Grains

 Curcuma: ses bienfaits - La Boite à Grains

-Do you feel like digging into the soil of history with your bare hands?
-To take the risk of discovering a secret that could save your life?
-What interests us, growing in the East, is turmeric whose roots go back to 4,000 feet under the earth, that is to say 4,000 years before Christ.
-Those who feed on this spice with its particularly peppery and pungent taste have also developed health benefits.
+Would you like to dig into the soil of history with your bare hands?
+To risk discovering a secret that could save your life?
+What we're interested in, growing in the East, is turmeric, whose roots can be traced back 4,000 feet underground, to 4,000 BC.
+Those who feed on this spice, which has a particularly peppery, pungent taste, have also developed health benefits.

-Undisputed wealth for Indian Ayurvedic medicine and component of religious ceremonies in Asia, Buddhist monks color their robes with turmeric.
-Today, it is this same superfood that is studied by Western researchers to stop the first symptoms of Alzheimer's.
+An undisputed asset to Indian Ayurvedic medicine and a component of religious ceremonies in Asia, Buddhist monks use turmeric to color their robes.
+Today, it is this same superfood that is being studied by Western researchers to halt the first symptoms of Alzheimer's disease.

-The rhizome (the root) of turmeric is consumed which is bright yellow or orange in curries, soups, tagines; it colors rice, potatoes, mustard and other dishes to make them more palatable.
-In contact with other more pungent foods, it corrects the acidity, but its benefits are only just beginning:
+The bright yellow or orange rhizome (root) of turmeric is used in curries, soups and tajines; it colors rice, potatoes, mustard and other dishes to make them more appetizing.
+In contact with other, more pungent foods, it corrects their acidity, but its benefits are only just beginning:

-- Treats skin diseases (eczema, acne, psoriasis) by cataplasm;
+1. Treats skin disorders (eczema, acne, psoriasis) with a poultice;

-- Helps digestion, stomach ache, nausea, irritable bowel syndrome;
+2. Aids digestion, upset stomach, nausea, irritable bowel syndrome;

-- Regulates the intestinal flora, protects the liver against ulcers;
+3. Regulates intestinal flora, protects the liver against ulcers;

-- Prevents the formation of gallstones by increasing the choleretic and cholagogue secretion of the bile;
+4. Prevents formation of gallstones by increasing choleretic and cholagogue secretion of bile;

-- Beneficial to diabetics, as it lowers bad cholesterol levels and simplifies the digestion of fats and sugar.
+7. Beneficial for diabetics, as it lowers bad cholesterol and simplifies digestion of fats and sugar.

-By establishing the following equation: turmeric contains curcumin, an antioxidant that acts as an anti-inflammatory, which prevents aging and the appearance of free radicals that often lead to cancer, everything seems obvious.
+If you equate turmeric with curcumin, an antioxidant that acts as an anti-inflammatory, thus preventing aging and the appearance of free radicals that often lead to cancer, it seems obvious.

-Since the end of the 1980s, comparisons have been made between people in the West and in the East who consume turmeric (about 2 grams per day) at the same age:
+Since the late 80s, comparisons have been made between people in the West and East who consume turmeric (about 2 grams a day) at the same age:

 - Indians have 8 times less lung cancer than Westerners;